Spiffical/ChatTNG/README.md

 3. Edit the configuration file:

-Edit `config/app_config_placeholder.yaml` to set the paths to your video files, subtitles, scripts, and other resources, and include your OpenAI API key.
+Edit `config/app_config_placeholder.yaml` to set the paths to your video files, subtitles, scripts, and other resources, and include your Google Cloud API key.
 Rename the file to `config/app_config.yaml`.

 ## Data Preparation